margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 With the anger, frustration, comes the purer love.
 There's a swell of goodness going on the universe today.
 This I love.
-And forever, the goodness of God unfolds.
+Forever, the goodness of God unfolds.
 I am in harmony, in symphony with it.
 Mankind is made to prosper and bloom year to year as the flowers do.
 The bud within is made to open to full grace.